SamuelTull/Codeforces/README.md

 ## Lessons Learnt

 ### Round 918 (1915F)
-Count number of intervals entirely within another interval: number of pairs of intervals [a1,b1], [a2,b2] such that a1 < a2 < b2 < a1.
+Count number of intervals entirely within another interval: that is to count the number of pairs of intervals [a1,b1], [a2,b2] such that a1 < a2 < b2 < b1.
 ```
 Initialise list A = []
 Iterate through [a,b] := interval in order of increasing b: